LongtaoTang/Sets-Compression/README.md

 # Sets-Compression
+The required package: tqdm, numpy, matplotlib, pickle.

+We used python 3.9, but the other version is fine.

 ## dictionary

 ### stanford_compression_library
 The entropy coding interface is from the stanford_compression_library. <https://github.com/kedartatwawadi/stanford_compression_library>

-This file is a cloned version of stanford_compression_library.
+This dictionary is a cloned version of stanford_compression_library.

 ### dataset
 it contains the information of datasets.

+## time_cost
+it contains the experiments about encoding and decoding times.

 ## codes
 ### utility.py